alfnielsen/react-redux-area/README.md

 #### CreateDispatchAction

-> It Recommend to create a AreaHook and only use that.
+> **it is recommended to** create a AreaHook and only use that.

 Use this or `CreateDispatchActionsObject` in the hook

-**NOTE** This will not memorize the new dispatch action It recommend to use CreateDispatchActionsObject instead which will memories the map it creates.
+**NOTE** This will not memorize the new dispatch action

+**It is recommended to** use `CreateDispatchActionsObject` instead which will memories the map it creates.

 Takes an `Action` created from `area.add` or `area.addFetch` and create a dispatch version of it.